lumicks/pylake/docs/examples/kon/kon.rst

 Determine kon
 -------------

-Binding times are typically exponentially distributed.
+The time intervals between binding are typically exponentially distributed.
 The distribution can be expressed in terms of the effective on-rate, :math:`k'_{on}`, or in terms of the binding lifetime, :math:`\tau_{on}`:

 .. math::